Hope Graham Program FAQs

 Following a review of your child’s evaluations, you will be invited to meet with the Director of the Hope Graham Program and Director of Admission.
 During this time, you will have an opportunity to tour the school, to learn about the program, and to ask questions.
 Similarly, school personnel will be able to ask you clarifying questions pertaining to your child’s testing, learner profile, strengths and challenges.

 At the end of the meeting, a mutual decision will be made whether to proceed with the admission process and schedule a two-day campus visit for your child.

-The Hope Graham Program offers the Orton-Gillingham Reading & Writing Tutorial, a five-week summer program for students entering Grades 2 through 8.
+The Hope Graham Program offers Orton-Gillingham Summer Immersion, a four-week summer program for students entering Grades 2 through 6.
 Designed to reinforce reading, writing, and spelling skills, this summer program is appropriate for learners who struggle with these subjects, including those who have been diagnosed with dyslexia or other language-based learning differences.
 (Your child may also choose to participate in the afternoon day camp sessions of Bancroft School’s Summer Camp Program.)

 Additionally, during the school year, we will offer the Bancroft Speaker Series, which features informational speakers and forums open to the public on topics related to language-based learning differences.

 Orton-Gillingham is a teaching methodology that uses phonetics and emphasizes visual, auditory, and kinesthetic (tactile) learning styles.
 Instruction begins by focusing on the structure of language, and gradually moves toward reading.
 The program provides students with immediate feedback and a predictable sequence that integrates reading, writing, and spelling.
 The student is directly taught reading, handwriting, and written expression as one logical body of knowledge.
 Learners move step by step from simple to more complex material in a sequential, logical manner that enables them to master important literacy skills.